You can picture it now: cocktail in hand as you sit by the pool, grill fired up for an al fresco dinner so you can easily dive back in before dessert.

 Then There's the Cost of Upkeep

-These days you have a variety of options, including systems that use bromine, salt, ozone, ionizers, or other chemical compounds that can be less irritating to skin.
+There are a variety of options, including systems that use bromine, salt, ozone, ionizers, or other chemical compounds that can be less irritating to skin.
 Chlorine remains the most popular because the upfront costs are reasonable, and you don’t have to be as rigid about checking the levels on a set schedule.
 But as far as your wallet is concerned, they all even out in the end.

 Related: Natural Swimming Pools